 As you can see, clutter comes in a variety of forms:

 - Draining relationships

 - Old beliefs

 But wait!
 I have good news!
 You can begin to feel incredible relief and empowerment around your clutter long before it’s all handled.
 Like any goal in your life, you’ll see success in the actions, not just the outcome.

 Let’s take that pile of unfiled bills, for example.
 By spending just 15 minutes separating them into categories, you’ll immediately begin reclaiming your power from them.
 By no longer ignoring the pile or dreading tackling it, spending even a small amount of time on handling it creates a powerful, energetic shift in your body, mind, and spirit.
 Truly.
 It’s science, yo.

 Same thing with finding love.
 Set stronger boundaries with the energy vampires in your life and you may find yourself on a dream date sooner rather than later.

 I love the topic of clutter.
-It plays such a huge role in our happiness level, and I like to excavate the powerful messages it holds that are often the secrets to our success.
+Yeah, I’m weird.
+I just think it plays such a huge role in our happiness level, and I like to excavate the powerful messages it holds that are often the secrets to our success.
 This is a lot of the work I do with clients.